DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 To improve speed:

 - Use a **smaller model**
-- Enable **GPU acceleration** if you have an NVIDIA GPU
+- Enable **GPU acceleration** if you have a Vulkan-compatible GPU (most modern GPUs)
 - Keep recordings **short** (under 30 seconds for best experience)

 ### Does it use my GPU?

 Yes!
-If you have an NVIDIA GPU with CUDA support, Knowii Voice AI automatically uses it for significantly faster transcription.
+If you have a Vulkan-compatible GPU (most modern NVIDIA, AMD, and Intel GPUs), Knowii Voice AI automatically detects and uses it for significantly faster transcription.
+CUDA support for NVIDIA GPUs is planned for a future release.

 ### Why does it use so much memory?